 The butternut grows yellow-green fruit during its bloom that contains nuts encased in husks.
-These nuts mature over the course of the summer and are generally completely mature by the fall.
+These nuts mature throughout the summer and are generally completely mature by the fall.
 When the husks are cracked, they yield a meaty, edible nut.

 Butternuts are commonly used as shade trees, and also can be used to line the sides of roads.
-They live for decades and can grow to be quite large – generally, a butternut planted in any fairly temperate eastern area with well-draining soil will thrive for many years.
+They live for decades and can grow to be quite large—generally, butternut planted in any fairly temperate eastern area with well-draining soil will thrive for many years.

-These trees need full sun to grow and will not live in shade; also, they grow best in rich soil with good drainage.
-In general, though, they don’t require too much care to survive – the biggest threats to butternuts are diseases, not any problems with growth conditions.
+These trees need full sun to grow and will not live in the shade; also, they grow best in rich soil with good drainage.
+In general, though, they don’t require too much care to survive—the biggest threats to butternuts are diseases, not any problems with growth conditions.

 As they have become rarer due to disease, it’s fairly uncommon to see butternuts planted by enthusiasts.
 In the case that they are, the biggest key is to protect them from pests and canker and make sure their soil drains well.